AnqiAngelineWang/SOEN691/README.md

 For this case , we first split the data within one year to training and testing set to validate the data quality.
 The split rate is 4:1.
 We report the F1 score considering the data imbalance.
 Because data of 2014 and 2017 is of poor quality, the average precision we exclude these two years.
+From the two tables above we can see exclude naive bayes the F1 score of each model is not

 * Comparison of sklearn and spark(different year)